 Bone Relative parenting works differently; If you move a Parent Bone in Edit Mode, when you switch back to Pose Mode, the Child Objects will not move to the new location of the Pose Bone.

 For objects of type curve, surface, mesh and lattice, there is the possibility to use one of its vertices or points as the parent of other objects.
-You can parent an object to a single vertex or a group of three vertices as well; that way the child/children will move when the parent mesh is deformed, like a mosquito on a pulsing artery.
+You can parent an object to a single vertex or a group of three vertices as well; that way the child/children will move when the parent mesh is deformed.

 Vertex Parent from Edit Mode¶